 “I never tire of working with [Aili], and would leap at the chance to have her direct me for even thirty seconds.
 I am constantly grateful for her work, inspiration, and guidance.
-The work I do onstage would be absolutely impossible without her.”–Scott Lange, Richard III, Pigeon Creek Shakespeare Company
+The work I do onstage would be absolutely impossible without her.”–Scott Lange, Wilde Award winner for Richard III, Pigeon Creek Shakespeare Company

 “If Aili had been my high school football coach, I would be in the NFL right now.”
 Student Cast Member, excerpt from Copenhagen, Hiram College

 “I must commend Aili for the way she approached the intimacy of the Benedick-Beatrice relationship.
 I felt incredibly safe and respected and I cannot thank her enough for that.
 That support also helped me make bolder decisions onstage.”–Student Cast Member, Much Ado About Nothing, American Shakespeare Center Theater Camp

 “My favorite part was getting to work with Aili.
 It was very interesting to see how someone outside of EMU does theatre.
 I really appreciated all of her hard work and her expectations of me.”–Student Cast Member, Love’s Labor’s Lost, Eastern Mennonite University.